demidov91/voice/README.md

 As we see `registration` data tends to give more robust resluts than `photo` data. **Absolute** data is more reliable comparing to **relative** numbers.

 Charts for **votes against Lukashenko** is built in a similar way.
-Votes against Lukashenko is a **sum of votes** for Tikhanovskaya, Cherechen, Dmitriyeu, Kanapatskaya, against all candidates and corrupted ballots:
+Votes against Lukashenko is a **sum of votes** for Tsikhanouskaya, Cherechen, Dmitriyeu, Kanapatskaya, against all candidates and corrupted ballots:

 |By registration|By photo|
 |---|---|